pjboudrx/dotnet_bootcamp_setup/README.md

 1. Open up a git bash prompt
 2. Enter the following command:
-   ssh-keygen -t rsa -c your_email_address
+   ssh-keygen -t rsa -C your_email_address
    Accept the defaults for the remaining prompts (leave the passphrase blank).
 3. Navigate to the folder where your ssh key was created (by default your profile folder C:\Users\your_user_name)
 4. Open the file id_rsa.pub and copy the contents to the clipboard.